mathisjander/synthetic_data_app/README.md

 # synthetic_data_app
-This repository holds the files required for running the synthetic data app prototype for sensor time series data
+This repository holds the files required for running the synthetic data app prototype as well as the datasets used to test it.
+Below you can find a short description of each file.